markosluga/kolla-fountain/README.md

 9. Displays the login password for the admin user

 * Feel free to change these networks to match your subnet ranges

-## nodes-multi.sh

-Required to run on the nodes (not the deployment one) in a multinode scenario.

 ## deploy-single.sh and deploy-multi.sh